nogueiraantonio/dscpe-widget-property-editor/README.md

 [`aws-cli`](https://aws.amazon.com/fr/cli/) needs to be installed and [configured](https://docs.aws.amazon.com/fr_fr/cli/latest/userguide/cli-chap-configure.html) before continuing.

 Last but not least, for hot reload webpack-dev-server will create a Web Socket connection between the running widget & the process watching file changes on your local file system.
-Therefore you still need to have a HTTPS server running locally.
+Therefore you still need to have an HTTPS server running locally.

 ### Setup HTTPS